Birds of North Carolina:

 Piedmont Transient, scarce winter resident, and very scarce and local summer resident.
 In summer, very rare and local, and sporadic from year to year, in the western half of the region; casual breeder in the eastern portions; many more records from the Winston-Salem area than elsewhere.
 A pair tending a nest along Buffalo Church Road (Cleveland) from 6-20 Jun 2020 might be a first breeding record for that county.
 In migration, generally uncommon in both spring and fall, across the region; in spring more numerous in the western portions than farther east, whereas in fall, more evenly distributed across the province.
 In winter, uncommon (to locally fairly common) in Raleigh, but generally rare and local in towns and cities elsewhere in the eastern half of the region, and very rare farther westward; possibly absent in some counties.
 In migration, primarily late Apr to mid-May, and late Aug to early Oct.
 Peak counts:

 Mountains Summer resident, with noticeable migratory movements.
 In summer, uncommon to fairly common, at least along and near the New River system, in the northern counties; rare to uncommon and local south to Asheville, and rare and local farther southward; seldom breeds above about 3,000 feet, sparingly higher.
 More numerous in migration, though still mostly uncommon (to at times fairly common) in spring and fall.
-Amazingly, there seems to be just a single winter record: one photographed at a feeder in Woodfin (Buncombe) on 21 Dec 2016.
+Amazingly, there seems to be just two winter records: one photographed at a feeder in Woodfin (Buncombe) on 21 Dec 2016, and one in Buncombe on 1 Dec 2023.
 Mainly late Apr to mid-Sep.
 Peak counts: 40, Jackson Park (Henderson), 6 Sep 2000; 40, same location, 5 May 2007.

 Finding Tips The species should be found in summer by driving along roads that parallel the New River, or South Fork New River, in Ashe -- especially near the confluence of the North and South Forks in the northeastern part of the county.
 Elsewhere in summer, you might have to go to known specific locales, as well as finding them in winter at known feeders.
 In migration, they are easiest on the Outer Banks in early fall, right after a cold front.